-- Grievance: Any difference arising between a non-exempt staff member and the University as to the interpretation or application of University policies, rules or procedures.
-Disciplinary action, including discharge, is grievable.
+- Grievance: Any difference arising between a non-exempt staff member and the university as to the interpretation or application of university policies, rules or procedures.
+Disciplinary action, excluding discharge, is grievable.

 - Informing the concerned non-exempt staff about various formal and informal means of resolving matters.

-- Step IV Hearing Panel: A four-member hearing panel convened to hear a Step IV grievance comprised of two members of the Hearing Board appointed by the convener of the Hearing Board and two members appointed by the Chief Human Resources Officer – one of whom is a department head and the other an officer of the administration.
+- Step IV Hearing Panel: A four-member hearing panel convened to hear a Step IV grievance comprised of two members of the Hearing Board appointed by the convener of the Hearing Board and two members appointed by the Vice President for Human Resources one of whom is a department head and the other an officer of the administration.
 The members of the Step IV Hearing Panel must be from units other than from the one in which the grievant is employed.

-- Work Days: As used in this policy, work days means week days (Monday-Friday) when the University is open.
+- Workdays: As used in this policy, the term workdays mean weekdays (Monday-Friday) when the university is open.

 - STEP I

-Supervisor’s ResponsibilitiesWithin three work days of receiving the grievance notification from the employee, the supervisor must respond, in writing, to the employee of the final decision regarding the Grievance.
+Supervisor’s ResponsibilitiesWithin five workdays of receiving the grievance notification from the employee, the supervisor must respond, in writing, to the employee of the final decision regarding the grievance.

 - STEP II

-Department Head’s ResponsibilitiesWithin five days of receipt of the written Grievance, the department head meets with the Grievant and with the supervisor, or alone if the Grievant wishes.
+Department Head’s ResponsibilitiesWithin five workdays of receipt of the written grievance, the department head meets with the Grievant and with the supervisor together or individually.
 Witnesses may be called by both parties for disclosure of facts.
 The Grievant may select another employee, who is not a current GPAC member, to help present the case during this and subsequent steps.
-Within five work days following the above meeting, the department head responds in writing to the Grievant.
-The department head forwards a copy of the decision to the Office of Employee Relations.
+Within five workdays following the above meeting, the department head responds in writing to the Grievant.
+The department head forwards a copy of the decision to the Office of Employee and Labor Relations.

 - STEP III

-Grievant’ s ResponsibilitiesWithin ten work days of receipt of the Step II decision, if the decision of the department head is not satisfactory, the Grievant may request, in writing, a meeting with the Director of Employee Relations or his/her designee.
+Grievant’s ResponsibilitiesWithin ten workdays of receipt of the Step II decision, if the decision of the department head is not satisfactory, the Grievant may request, in writing, a meeting with the Director of Employee and Labor Relations or his/her designee.

-Director of Employee Relation’s ResponsibilitiesWithin five days of receipt of request, the Director of Employee Relations or his/her designee meets with the Grievant, the supervisor and department head together or individually if the Grievant wishes.
+Director of Employee and Labor Relation’s ResponsibilitiesWithin five workdays of receipt of request, the Director of Employee and Labor Relations, or his/her designee meets with the Grievant, the supervisor, and department head together or individually.
 Witnesses may be called by both parties for a disclosure of facts.
-Within five work days of the meeting(s), the Director of Employee Relations or his/her designee responds in writing to the Grievant.
+Within five workdays of the meeting(s), the Director of Employee and Labor Relations or his/her designee responds in writing to the Grievant.

 - STEP IV

-Grievant’ s ResponsibilitiesWithin five work days of receipt of the decision, if the decision of the Director of Employee Relations or his/her designee is not satisfactory, the Grievant may request in writing a hearing before a Step IV Hearing Panel.
+Grievant’s ResponsibilitiesWithin five workdays of receipt of the decision, if the decision of the Director of Employee and Labor Relations or his/her designee is not satisfactory, the Grievant may make a written request for a hearing before a Step IV Hearing Panel.
 If the Grievant wishes, he or she may select another employee, who is not a current GPAC member, to attend the Step IV hearing, to help present the Grievant’s case and offer support during the hearing process.
-The Office of Employee Relations supplies all pertinent information to the Step IV Hearing Panel prior to meeting.
+The Office of Employee and Labor Relations supplies all pertinent information in its possession to the Step IV Hearing Panel prior to meeting.

-Chief Human Resources Officer’s ResponsibilitiesWithin five work days of the Grievant’s request, the Chief Human Resources Officer selects a department head and an officer of the administration to serve as members of the Step IV Hearing Panel.
-The Chief Human Resources Officer also notifies the convener of the Non-exempt Staff Hearing Board and requests that two Hearing Board members be selected to serve on the Step IV Hearing Panel.
+Vice President of Human Resources ResponsibilitiesWithin five workdays of the Grievant’s request, the Vice President of Human Resources selects a department head and a member of the administration to serve on the Step IV Hearing Panel.
+The Vice President of Human Resources also notifies the convener of the Non-exempt Staff Hearing Board and requests that two Hearing Board members be selected to serve on the Step IV Hearing Panel.

-Hearing Board’s ResponsibilitiesAfter receiving a request from the Chief Human Resources Officer that a Step IV Hearing Panel will be convened, the convener of the Hearing Board provides the Chief Human Resources Officer with the names of two members of the Hearing Board to serve on the Step IV Hearing Panel.
+Hearing Board’s ResponsibilitiesAfter receiving a request from the Vice President of Human Resources that a Step IV Hearing Panel will be convened, the convener of the Hearing Board provides the Vice President of Human Resources with the names of two members of the Hearing Board to serve on the Step IV Hearing Panel.